 Most young people view digital communications as casual, often entailing the exchange of instant messages with friends throughout the day, every day.
 But in more professional and/or academic settings, using email is the go-to form of communication.
 You might think it’s common sense to not use “textspeak,” such as emojis, GIFs, or memes when composing an email to an instructor, responding to a manager offering an internship, or even asking for a formal letter of recommendation for a scholarship, but this style of written communication is second nature to digital natives.
 They sometimes don’t realize when they’re doing it.
 Additional proper etiquette entails responding in a prompt manner, being careful who to CC, and remaining respectful (such as not going off on angry tirades).
 It’s also good to remember that emails are like a digital paper trail, so discourteous behavior is well documented.
 Have students practice good email etiquette so that they can get in the habit of always putting their best digital foot forward when corresponding in professional and academic settings.

 Interested in learning about how you can help your students build soft skills on top of these life skills?
-Watch the recording of our SEL webinar where we talk about Essential SEL Skills for the Workforce and showing how BASE Education can help.
+Read Building Durable Skills for College, Career, and Life Success.